Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Multi-Head Stochastic Attention

 \section{Multi-Head Stochastic Attention}

 A natural question is whether SA extends to multi-head attention, where each head operates on a learned low-dimensional projection of the memory.
-We present a toy demonstration using PCA-partitioned subspaces as a proxy for learned projections.
+Modern transformers run several attention heads in parallel because no single learned projection can simultaneously capture every relevant aspect of the data; the same intuition suggests that running independent Langevin chains in different subspaces should be more effective than a single chain in the full $d$-dimensional space, especially when the data lives near a low-dimensional manifold.
+We present a toy demonstration using PCA-partitioned subspaces as a proxy for learned projections, sidestepping the need to actually train projection matrices while preserving the architectural structure.
+In standard multi-head attention, each head $h \in \{1,\dots,H\}$ has learned projection matrices $\mathbf{W}_K^h, \mathbf{W}_Q^h \in \mathbb{R}^{d_{\mathrm{head}} \times d}$ that map keys and queries into a $d_{\mathrm{head}}$-dimensional subspace.
+Multi-head SA replaces the deterministic attention output with a Langevin sample from each head's energy: